Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

-An \textit{MDS code} with distance $d$ is a set of $q^{n-d+1}$ vertices in $H(n,q)$ such that the Hamming distance between any two different code vertices is not less than $d$.
-Equivalently, a distance-$d$ MDS code has exactly one element in every $(d-1)$-face.
+An \emph{MDS code} with distance $d$ is a set of $q^{n-d+1}$ vertices in $H(n,q)$ such that the Hamming distance between any two different code vertices is not less than $d$.
+Equivalently, a distance-$d$ MDS code is an orthogonal array OA$(q^{n-d+1},n,q,n-d+1)$.

-The definition implies that every distance-$2$ MDS code in $H(n,q)$ is exactly a $(n(q-1), n)$-coloring.
-With the help of Theorem~\ref{timestconstr}, distance-$2$ MDS codes in $H(n,q)$ can be constructed from a $(q-1,1)$-coloring of the complete graph $H(1,q)$.